drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

     <figcaption>Initial State</figcaption>
 </figure>

+The `State` partition is only showing the index for the `Active` partition for simplicity.
 The algorithm starts by copying 'backwards', and after the first step, the layout is as follows:

 <figure>
     <img src="swap_step1.png" alt="Copy state 1" />
     <figcaption>Copy State 1</figcaption>
 </figure>

-The next iteration performs the same steps
+The next iteration performs the same steps:

 <figure>
     <img src="swap_step2.png" alt="Copy state 2" />
     <figcaption>Copy State 2</figcaption>
 </figure>

-And again until we're done
+And again until we're done:

 <figure>
     <img src="swap_final.png" alt="Final state" />
     <figcaption>Final State</figcaption>
 </figure>

 The reverting algorithm uses the swap index to check if images were swapped, or that the application failed to mark the boot successful.
 In this case, the revert algorithm will run.

 The revert index is located separately from the swap index, to ensure that revert can continue on power failure.

-The revert algorithm works forwards, by starting copying into the 'unused' DFU page at the start.
+Another thing to note is that the revert algorithm works forwards, by starting copying into the 'unused' DFU page at the start.

 Once the swap process is complete, the bootloader may jump to the application at beginning of the active partition.

 This is a platform-specific step done in the `embassy-boot-stm32` or `embassy-boot-nrf` part of the bootloader.

 NOTE: The new application is responsible for marking itself as successfully booted, otherwise the bootloader will attempt to revert to the previous application when restarted!

 ### Power fail safety